0xPARC/0xparc-intro-book/src/oram.typ

 leak your private query.

 We can also think of
-access pattern leakage through a programming language perspective: for example, the following program has an `if`-branch dependent on secret inputs.
+access pattern leakage through a programming language perspective.
+For example, the following program has an `if`-branch dependent on secret inputs.
 (Maybe the secret input is the last bit of a secret key).